Kolomona/km-todo/ai/guide/ROLE_SPECIFIC_GUIDES.md

 ## Project Workflow
 - Refer to @API_CONTRACT.md for all endpoints and data models
 - Refer to @TestingStrategy.md for comprehensive testing guidelines, examples, and best practices
-- Refer to @GitVersionControlStrategy.md for Git workflow, branching strategy, and commit conventions
 - Routine progress and technical details should be tracked in @BackEndStatus.md
 - Always check @ProjectStatusBoard.md for the latest open issues before starting work